-PS 206 General Psychology (1) Prereq.: Concurrent enrollment in NU 306; or junior or senior pre-medicine or pre-pharmacy emphasis.
+PS 206 General Psychology (1) Prereq.: Junior or senior; and nursing major or pre-medicine, pre-pharmacy, or pre-physical therapy emphasis.
 This course is designed to provide the student with the fundamental theories, concepts, and principles of psychology.
 The history and development of psychology are also emphasized.
 The student will be able to apply therapeutic psychological interventions and pertinent research findings to psychological problems.
 Fall.

-PS 323 Developmental Psychology (3) Prereq.: At least "C-" in or concurrent enrollment in NU 305 and 306; or junior or senior premedicine, pre-pharmacy, or pre-physical therapy emphasis.
+PS 323 Developmental Psychology (3) Prereq.: Junior or senior; and nursing major or pre-medicine, pre-pharmacy, or pre-physical therapy emphasis.
 This course is designed to provide the nursing student with a basis for understanding the common changes that occur in individuals as they progress through the life span from birth to death.
 Emphasis is placed on the viewpoints of the major developmental theorists.
 The teaching, learning, and motivational factors of behavior are acquired along with common maturational crises in each phase of the life cycle.
 Changing family roles and biblical principles for each age group within the life span are also explored.
 Fall.